Terms and Conditions

 5.7.
 The Customer shall use all reasonable endeavours to prevent any unauthorised access to, or use of, the Services and/or the Documentation and, in the event of any such unauthorised access or use, shall promptly notify CiiVSOFT.

 5.8.
 Certain Services may enable Customer to specify Authorised Users as administrators through settings specified within the software for those Services.
 Administrators may have the ability to access, disclose, restrict or remove Customer Data in or from Services accounts.
 Administrators may also have the ability to monitor, restrict, or terminate access to Services accounts.
 CiiVSOFT’s responsibilities do not extend to the internal management or administration of the Services.
 Customer is responsible for managing access to administrator accounts.

 5.9.
 The rights provided under this clause 5 are granted to the Customer only and shall not be considered granted to any subsidiary or holding company of the Customer or other associated persons.

 6. Additional user subscriptions

 6.3.
-If CiiVSOFT approves the Customer’s request to purchase additional User Subscriptions, the Customer shall, within 14 days of the date of CiiVSOFT’s invoice, pay to CiiVSOFT the relevant fees for such additional User Subscriptions as advised by CiiVSOFT and, if such additional User Subscriptions are purchased by the Customer part-way through the Initial Subscription Term or any Renewal Period (as applicable), such fees shall be pro-rated for the remainder of the Initial Subscription Term or then current Renewal Period (as applicable).
+If CiiVSOFT approves the Customer’s request to add additional User Subscriptions, and if such addition of Additional User Subscriptions requires and increase to the cost of the Monthly Licence Fees, CiiVSOFT will invoice the Customer for the additional cost of the Monthly Licence Fees.
+The Customer shall, within 14 days of the date of CiiVSOFT’s invoice, pay to CiiVSOFT the relevant fees for such additional User Subscriptions as advised by CiiVSOFT and, if such additional User Subscriptions are purchased by the Customer part-way through the Initial Subscription Term or any Renewal Period (as applicable), such fees shall be pro-rated for the remainder of the Initial Subscription Term or then current Renewal Period (as applicable).

 7. Third Party Services